Interview with historian and translator, Alan R. Hoffman

 After returning to France to settle there, he was a key figure in the French Revolution of 1789 and the July Revolution of 1830.
 He was co-author of the French Declaration of the Rights of Man and Citizen.

 In July 1824, General Lafayette, by then known as “The Hero of Two Worlds”, sailed from Le Havre for the United States, his adoptive country, on the invitation of Congress and President James Monroe.
 Although he had not visited American shores since 1784 (after the Treaty of Paris formally ended the American Revolution, which he had shared the glory of winning on the battlefield), this visit, 40 years later, when he was 67 years old, produced a fervid outpouring of affection from the American people for the last surviving Major General of their Revolution.
 During his 13-month tour, he visited all 24 states, which celebrated and honored him wherever he went.
 He was hosted by former Presidents John Adams, Thomas Jefferson, and James Madison, by Presidents James Monroe and John Quincy Adams, and by future President Andrew Jackson.
+In all, he dined with the first nine presidents of the United States.
 Lafayette was accompanied by his only son, 45-year-old Georges Washington Lafayette, his secretary André-Nicolas Levasseur and his valet.

 Who was André-Nicolas Levasseur?